 The Power Is in Your Hands

-It is often the environmentally conscious consumers that demand more accountability from fashion brands, encouraging them to adopt a more sustainable ethos.
+It is often the environmentally conscious consumers that demand more accountability from fashion brands, encouraging them to adopt a more sustainable ethos to go towards green fashion.
 This trend became especially visible during the Covid-19 crisis, with two thirds of the surveyed European consumers stating that it has become increasingly important for them to minimize the impacts on climate change.
 Furthermore, more than half of them made significant changes to their lifestyles, becoming more environmentally friendly.

 Fashion brands who cater to a growing number of eco-friendly clients are undergoing transition as well.
 While many are genuinely aiming to become more sustainable, others may try to seem greener by presenting partial information and using buzzwords such as “eco-friendly”, or “sustainably-made”, without backing them with numbers or facts.
 This well-known phenomenon is called greenwashing.